newpheeraphat/Backend-TSL/README.md

   git commit -am "Add new feature: XYZ"
 ```

-6. Push your changes to your forked repository on GitHub
+6. Push your changes to your forked repository on GitHub.

 ```sh
   git push origin feature/new-feature